> Backup Center > How to Manage Computers over the WAN in EaseUS Backup Center

 The solution to manage computers over the WAN in EaseUS Backup Center in different area

 To add and fully manage computers over the WAN is supported in EaseUS Backup Center.
-To fulfill this goal, You need to assign in your enterprise-class router a static port ID for each computer to be managed and next make this computer to be recognized and accessed in EaseUS Backup Center with its public IP address and port ID.
+To fulfill this goal, You need to get the public IP address, assign in your router a static port ID for the computer where the Backup Center software is installed, and find the Matching code(it is displayed when creating the MSI package on Backup Center software).

 Let's use an example to explain how to manage this in a specific network environment.